WordPress vs Squarespace: How to Know Which One is Right for Your Business

 • You’d like 24/7 security and support

-• You’d like us to build you a custom site for your small business!
+• You’d like us to build you a custom site for your business!

-• You are going to be linking to a dedicated third-party platform to do complex industry-specific tasks ie: Ezy-Vet or Bullhorn.
+• You will link to a dedicated third-party platform to perform complex industry-specific tasks and CRM management

 When to choose WordPress over Squarespace